 The airline says this approach offers its frequent flyer members access to 150 percent more upgrades.

 “This will be especially beneficial to our most loyal customers,” said Ryan Butz, Alaska’s managing director of loyalty marketing.
-“Now our elite Mileage Plan members can enjoy one of their favourite benefits more frequently.”
+“Now our elite Mileage Plan members can enjoy one of their favorite benefits more frequently.”

-Alaska offers different Premium Class configurations, in keeping with aircraft types.
+Alaska offers different Premium Class configurations in keeping with aircraft types.